stateless-solutions/markdown-content/developer-quickstart.md

 latest Ethereum block number.
 See the [**API Reference**](https://app.stateless.solutions/apireference) for more details.

 ## Next Steps
-Currently, public endpoints are assigned a bucket with 1-2 independent providers.
-For a detailed guide on bucket management, read more [**here**](https://app.stateless.solutions/documentation/user-guides/developer-guides/selecting-service-providers).
 For a deeper dive into our offerings, tailored optimizations, provider bucket management, and advanced use cases, please explore the Developer Guides.